Sass and Salt » Seasonal Baking » Cast Iron Peach Cobbler

 looking down at sliced peaches with tapicoa flour, sugar and spices laying on top

-Step 1: Mix the peaches with sugar, tapioca starch, vanilla, allspice, nutmeg, and salt together in a medium-sized bowl.
+Step 1: Stir the peaches, sugar, tapioca starch, vanilla, allspice, nutmeg, and salt together in a medium bowl until combined.

 looking down at peaches in the cast iron pan prior to baking.

-Step 2: Transfer the mixture to a 12-inch cast-iron skillet.
+Step 2: Transfer the peach mixture to a 12-inch cast-iron skillet and spread it into an even layer.

 looking down at clear bowl with the milk and butter poured into flour for biscuit topping

-Step 3: Whisk flour, granulated sugar, baking powder, baking soda, and salt together in a medium bowl.
-Add buttermilk and melted butter.
+Step 3: Whisk the flour, granulated sugar, baking powder, baking soda, and salt together in a medium bowl.
+Add the buttermilk and melted butter.

 looking down at clear bowl with biscuit dough topping mixed together

-Step 4: Stir in buttermilk and melted butter until just combined.
+Step 4: Stir until just combined.
+Lumps are fine.

 looking down at cast iron peach cobbler with raw biscuit dough dotted over the peaches.

-Step 5: Using a spoon or a cookie scoop, scoop out and drop 1-inch pieces of dough onto the filling, spaced about 1/2 inch apart.
-Sprinkle biscuit topping with the turbinado sugar.
+Step 5: Using a spoon or a cookie scoop, drop 1-inch pieces of dough onto the filling, spaced about 1/2 inch apart.
+Sprinkle the biscuit topping with the turbinado sugar.

 looking down baked cast iron peach cobbler